14 Feb DIY Small Business Website Design Tips to Inspire Organic Search Love

 - Digital Marketing Consulting

 Will you be building your own website in 2019?
 Or will you hire a freelance website designer to assist in the process?
 Each option offers business owners advantages.
-I want to help small businesses establish new colonies in cyberspace, be it through full WordPress website design, SEO copywriting or blogging to drive engagement and organic search traffic.
+I want to help small businesses establish their web presence, be it through full website design, SEO copywriting or blogging to drive engagement and organic search traffic.
 If you do choose to build your own website, consider hiring an SEO copywriter to optimize your copywriting.

 Have you started building your own website on WordPress, Wix, Squarespace or Weebly?
 What do you feel like is holding you back from finishing the build?
 What questions do you have?
 I would love to be of assistance in helping you get your site live.
 If you don’t have the time or energy to build your own website, let’s chat.
 Focus on doing what you love and let me focus on doing what I love — building rad SEO websites for small businesses in a variety of industries.